2012 Atlantic hurricane season: Hurricane Gordon

 A tropical wave emerged into the Atlantic Ocean from the west coast of Africa on August 10.
 After passing over Cape Verde, it moved generally west-northwestward and crossed a region of colder seas.
 As a result, tropical cyclogenesis was impeded and convective activity remained minimal.
 As the low-pressure system turned to a more northerly direction, it reentered warmer waters.
 The environment was favorable for further organization, and the system attained deeper convection and a better-defined circulation.
 It is estimated that Tropical Depression Eight developed at 1200 UTC on August 15, while located about 690 mi east-southeast of Bermuda.
 The depression strengthened, and approximately twelve hours later, became Tropical Storm Gordon.

 After becoming a tropical storm on August 15, Gordon turned eastward and continued to intensify due to relatively light wind shear.
 By August 18, it was upgraded to a hurricane.
 The storm peaked with winds of 110 mph and a minimum barometric pressure of 965 mbar on the following day, before weakening from colder ocean temperatures and increasing shear.
 At 0530 UTC August 20, Gordon struck Santa Maria Island in the Azores about six and a half hours before weakening to a tropical storm.
 Later that day, it transitioned into an extratropical low-pressure area.
 Several homes sustained broken doors and windows, and streets were covered with fallen trees.
 Some areas temporarily lost power when the storm moved over, though electricity was restored hours later.
 Torrential rains triggered localized flooding, as well as a few landslides.
+However, no significant damage was reported.